kyleoettle/blog/blog/2023-10-31-unit-testing-spy-pattern.md

 ```
 I have an action called _logInvoked which will I can use to verify that the logger was called correclty and will conveniently throw an exception if I forgot to set it.

-And the way you use it in your unit test
+And the way we use it in our unit test:

 ```